Need help with the Northwestern supplemental essay and other applications? Check out our College Application Boot Camp. Submit your best application!

 - What is my dream major or double major at Northwestern?

-I would flourish in a class where I could study and understand the history of bio-inspired robotics, and feel I could pursue fresh and innovative questions about ways marine mammals could influence the field.
+My experiences have proven to me that I would flourish in a class where I could study and understand the history of bio-inspired robotics, and feel I could pursue fresh and innovative questions about ways marine mammals could influence the field.
+I am confident I would thrive working within the McCormick community!

 Here, as always, specificity is key.